KENTON NEIGHBORHOOD ASSOCIATION BYLAWS

 e) Notwithstanding any statement of purposes or powers aforesaid, this association shall not engage in any activities or exercise any powers that are not in its primary purpose.

-a) Membership: Membership shall be open to any person who lives, leases, rents, and/or owns any real property within recognized boundaries of the neighborhood association.
+a) Eligibility: Membership shall be open to any person who lives, leases, rents, and/or owns any real property within recognized boundaries of the neighborhood association.
+Such persons are hereinafter referred to as Eligible Members.

 Charging of dues or membership fees shall not be made; however, voluntary contributions will be accepted.
 Activities to raise funds for KNA use may be held if appropriate.